hypersoft/pointer-stack/README.md

 	  Called to initialize the API, one must provide allocator, deallocator, and reallocator procedures.
 The prototype of these procedures must follow the C standard.
 If this procedure is not called, the C standard is used for each procedure.
-This procedure may not be called after a stack item has been allocated until such time that no stacks are allocated.<br><br>
+This procedure may not be called after a PointerStack has been allocated until such time that no PointerStacks are allocated.<br><br>

    12. pointer\_stack\_auto_pack